RetroPie/RetroPie-Docs/docs/Atari-Jaguar.md

 ## Emulator: [lr-virtualjaguar](https://github.com/libretro/virtualjaguar-libretro)

-**lr-virtualjaguar** is experimental, and even with an overclocked RPi3B+ it is slow so it isn't recommended for Raspberry Pi users at this time.
+**lr-virtualjaguar** is experimental, but some games will run full speed on an overclocked pi4.

 ## ROMS